 50. What is the general trend of the hemoglobin dissociation curve?

-As the PO2 increases, so does the level of hemoglobin saturation
+As the PO2 increases, hemoglobin saturation also increases.

 51. What is hemoglobin saturation?

-The amount of oxygen bound to hemoglobin in proportion to the amount of oxygen the hemoglobin can carry.
+Hemoglobin saturation is the amount of oxygen bound to hemoglobin relative to the total amount of oxygen that hemoglobin can carry.

 52. How is hemoglobin saturation expressed?